 DVR shares stand for Differential Voting Rights shares.
-They are similar to ordinary ones, but if you invest in a DVR share, you will have to sacrifice the privilege of voting rights to get higher dividend earnings.
+They are similar to ordinary shares.
+But if you invest in a DVR share, you will have to sacrifice the privilege of voting rights to get higher dividend earnings.

-Small and retail investors are not bothered about voting rights during investing, and they hardly participate in company voting during Annual General Meetings.
+Small and retail investors are not bothered about voting rights during investing, and they are known to hardly participate in company voting during Annual General Meetings.

-So for them, sacrificing the voting rights to get an additional 10-20% return on the dividend is always a winning bid.
-When you invest in share market, consider DVR shares as a source of dividend income.
+For them, sacrificing the voting rights to get an additional 10-20% return on the dividend is always a winning bid.
+When you invest in share market, you would naturally consider DVR shares as a source of dividend income.

 Difference Between Ordinary Shares and DVR Shares

 Let’s understand the difference between Ordinary Shares and DVR shares.